-The results API is provided to facilitate a controlled and consistent means for accessing necessary treatment plan details and information.
-The Results API is most frequently used by customers wishing to develop custom treatment plan reports for clinical patients.
-From the results API treatment plan data can be accessed, including (but not limited to): patient geometries, prescriptions, beam information, spot placements, and plan dose results.
-It should be pointed out that when users generate custom plan reports they must include an indication of the coordinate system in which any position information is being displayed and users should be reminded that all Results API position data is provided in IEC 61217 coordinate systems at this time.
+The ResultsAPI is provided to facilitate a controlled and consistent means for accessing necessary treatment plan details and information.
+The ResultsAPI is most frequently used by customers wishing to develop custom treatment plan reports for clinical patients.
+From the ResultsAPI treatment plan data can be accessed, including (but not limited to): patient geometries, prescriptions, beam information, spot placements, and plan dose results.
+It should be pointed out that when users generate custom plan reports they must include an indication of the coordinate system in which any position information is being displayed and users should be reminded that all ResultsAPI position data is provided in either DICOM Patient or IEC 61217 Beam coordinate systems, as appropriate, at this time.
 Plan reports must also include a list of any density reassignments that were used in the plan.

-Most Planning Results API functions must be called using Thinknode meta requests.
-Because of this added complexity, an example function call has been added for end user convenience.
+Most Planning ResultsAPI functions must be called using Thinknode meta requests.
+Because of this added complexity, an example function call is provided to aid in end user understanding of proper usage.